 Spring often conjures up thoughts of April showers and May flowers, but at times, its weather can be more lion-like than lovely.
-What is it about this season that brings a 60% chance of rain and snow one week and temperatures in the 60s the next?
+In fact, as of April, the 2020 season has already seen a lot of weather craziness: snow in the Northeast and deadly tornadoes in the south.
+What is it about this season that brings such wild weather?

 Blame it on the Jet Stream